Anil-Kushwaha-2002/Docker/README.md

 ✅ Consistency:- “It works on my machine” problem is solved

 🧱 What is a Container ?
-A container is like a mini virtual machine that holds:
+- A container is like a mini virtual machine that holds:
-Your application
+- Your application
-All dependencies
+- All dependencies
-Configuration files
+- Configuration files

 ✅ 1.
 Core Docker Concepts
-Concept     	 Description
-Image:- A snapshot of your app and its environment Container:- A running instance of an image Dockerfile:- Instructions to build a Docker image Volume:- Persistent storage for containers
-Network:- Allows communication between containers

 | Concept        | Description                                |
 | -------------- | ------------------------------------------ |
 | **Image**      | A snapshot of your app and its environment |